saucelabs-training/demo-js/webdriverio/appium-app/examples/image-injection/README.md

-# Using image injection on Sauce Labs Real Devices
+# Using Image Injection on Sauce Labs Real Devices
 This folder contains examples for using image injection on real devices for:

 - [Android real devices on the new Sauce Labs UI](#run-tests-on-sauce-labs-android-real-devices-in-the-new-sauce-labs-ui)